Borovë massacre: Attack on the convoy

 In July 1943, Albania was still under Italian occupation.
-The German forces of the 98th Regiment of the First Mountain Division, then based in Montenegro following Case Black operations, were passing through Albania to regroup with the main forces in Ioannina, in Nazi-occupied Greece.
+The German forces of the 98th Regiment of the First Mountain Division, then based in Montenegro following Operation Schwarz, were passing through Albania to regroup with the main forces in Ioannina, in Nazi-occupied Greece.
 They entered into the Korçë region from the Yugoslav Macedonian Skopje by way of Florine.
 Before they could cross back into Greek territory, they were attacked on two sides near the village of Borovë by Albanian partisans of the Albanian National Liberation Movement, led by Riza Kodheli.
 After the battle, which lasted for several hours, the German convoy was able to rest and then continue to its destination after Italian reinforcements joined.
 The Partisans may have inflicted heavy losses on the Germans, destroying most of the vehicles and military equipment and killing more than 60 men.
 However, these numbers may have come from the Partisans; Nazi German Major Reinhald Klebe reported four light injuries among the Axis soldiers.